Spooks series 1

 The first series of the British spy drama television series Spooks (known as MI-5 in the United States) began broadcasting on 13 May 2002 on BBC One, and ended on 17 June 2002.
 It consists of six episodes.
 Spooks follows the actions of Section D, a counter-terrorism division of the British Security Service (MI5).
-Among the storylines, main character Tom Quinn faces dilemmas living a double life with his girlfriend, who at first does not know he is really a spy, and Tessa Phillips is running phantom agents for monetary gain.
 Matthew Macfadyen, Keeley Hawes, David Oyelowo, Peter Firth, Jenny Agutter, Lisa Faulkner, Esther Hall, Heather Cave, Hugh Simon and Greame Mearns are listed as the main cast.

-Kudos Film and Television developed Spooks after releasing Channel 4 medical drama Psychos in 1999, though the company initially faced friction from television networks which saw no potential in a post-Cold War spy show.
-The producers later successfully pitched the series to the BBC after the networks' commissioning teams were replaced.
+Kudos Film and Television developed Spooks after releasing Channel 4 medical drama Psychos in 1999, though the company initially faced friction from television networks, which saw no potential in a post-Cold War spy show.
+The producers later successfully pitched the series to the BBC after the network’s commissioning teams were replaced.
 Four episodes were being written when the September 11 attacks took place, and the some scenes were rewritten to take the event into account to show the audience Spooks's goal of fighting terrorism.
-Throughout production, the producers were advised by former intelligence officers from the Security Service, KGB and Central Intelligence Agency.
+The producers were advised by former intelligence officers from the Security Service, KGB and Central Intelligence Agency.
 Filming took place from November 2001 to March 2002.

-The first series was seen by an average of 7.49 million, and received generally favourable reviews from critics, with some comparing the series to American espionage-based series such as 24.
-The second episode attracted controversy after a scene which depicted the brutal death of main character Helen Flynn (Lisa Faulkner) attracted more than 250 complaints.
-As a result of the series, MI5's website saw a surge in a number of applications to the organisation by viewers.
-Spooks was awarded a British Academy Television Awards (BAFTA) for Best Drama Series, and was nominated for two other BAFTAs and three Royal Television Society Awards.
-The first series was released on DVD on 16 June 2003 in Region 2, 18 August 2003 in Region 4, and 13 January 2004 in Region 1.
+The first series was seen by an average of 7.49 million viewers, and received generally favourable reviews, with some critics comparing it to American espionage-based series such as 24.
+The second episode attracted controversy after a scene that depicted the brutal death of main character Helen Flynn (Lisa Faulkner) attracted more than 250 complaints.
+As a result of the series, MI5's website saw a surge in applications to join the organisation.
+The first series was awarded a British Academy Television Awards (BAFTA) for Best Drama Series, and was nominated for two other BAFTAs and three Royal Television Society Awards.
+The series was released on DVD on 16 June 2003 in Region 2, 18 August 2003 in Region 4, and 13 January 2004 in Region 1.